agrostar/rest-on-mongo/README.md

    * None of the environment variables are required.
 A server as in the Quick Start section above will be started if no environment variables are found.
    * Since the shell does not allow usage of the dash (`-`) character in environment variable names, you should use an `_` instead of `-` in the names where there is a dash in the prefix (which is indeed allowed).

-## Using `rest-on-mongo` as a library
+## Using rest-on-mongo as a library

-You may want to create your own server if you need something different from the `rest-on-mongo` built-in server.
+You may want to create your own server if you need something different from rest-on-mongo's built-in server.
 For example, you may already have a server and you'd like an additional router endpoint.
 Or, you may not like the default authorization mechanism, and you want to use your own.

 rest-on-mongo exports three things: